-A skin lesion biopsy is the removal of a piece of skin to diagnose or rule out an illness.
+A skin lesion biopsy is the removal of a piece of suspected abnormal skin to diagnose or rule out an illness.

 There are several ways to do a skin biopsy.
-Most procedures can be easily done in your doctor's office or an outpatient medical office.
+Most procedures are easily done in your doctor's office or an outpatient medical office.

-An incisional biopsy takes a piece of a larger growth for examination.
-The area is injected with a numbing medicine.
+An incisional biopsy takes only a piece of a large lesion for examination.
+Numbing medicine is injected into the area.
 A piece of the growth is cut and sent to the lab for examination.
 You may have stitches, if needed.
 The rest of the growth can be treated after the diagnosis is made.

 Tell your health care provider:

 There is a brief prick and sting as the anesthetic is injected.
-Afterward, the area may be tender for a few days afterward.
+The biopsy area may be tender for a few days afterward.

 Your doctor may order a skin biopsy if you have signs or symptoms of:

-The test may reveal skin cancers or noncancerous (benign) conditions.
+The test may reveal skin cancer or a noncancerous (benign) condition.
 Bacteria and fungi can be identified.
-The test may also reveal some inflammatory diseases of the skin.
+The test may also reveal some types of inflammatory skin diseases.
 Once the diagnosis is confirmed with the biopsy, a treatment plan is usually started.